 Tactics of Reconquista Armies

 In the early period of Reconquista, the military might of the Reconquista armies was not as formidable as their Moorish opponents.
-Consequently, Reconquista armies relied on different tactics to turn armed conflicts into their favour.
+Consequently, Reconquista armies relied on different tactics to turn armed conflicts in their favour.
 A notable example of this is the 722 Battle of Covadonga where a small Christian army used its elevated position to rout a larger Moorish army.

 Towards the later Reconquista period, the size of Christian armies became formidable enough to let them directly fight Moorish armies on the battlefield.
 At this time, light cavalry became one of the most important units of the Reconquista armies.
 The light cavalry, often comprising of mercenary soldiers such as Berber riders, would ride ahead of the main army and harass the opponent army.
 This was an effective tactic in disrupting the formation of enemy lines.

-Reconquista Armies Facts:
+Reconquista Armies Fast Facts

-Battle of Tours: the stronger Germanic soldiers took the advantage as hand to hand combat ensued
+Battle of Tours *the stronger Germanic soldiers took the advantage as hand to hand combat ensued

-Battle of Tours: Moorish troops could not break through the Germanic soldiers lines and had to retreat
+Battle of Tours *Moorish troops could not break through the Germanic soldier’s lines and had to retreat

-The Moors first major defeat at Tours was a crushing blow and caused their armies to disband
+The Moors’ first major defeat at Tours was a crushing blow and caused their armies to disband

 Moorish armies retreated to southern Spain to regroup and prepared for the Frankish onslaught